Peter939/UCCNC_RapidATC/README.md

 # Use a Tool Setter Probe in UCCNC with RapidATC (No IR Beam)

+This macro code is for UCCNC but you can probably be adapted for other CNC control software such as Mach3, LinuxCNC and more.

-How to use in M6 macro on UCCNC RapidATC.
+How to use in M6 macro in UCCNC using the RapidATC.
 Add the code in M6Ex.txt to the end of M6 in your profile.

 Edit the code in function HandleToolRecognitionUnload()